 I just know, I have to go back.

-How You Can Go on An Amboseli Safari
+How You Can Go to Amboseli National Park on Safari.

-For a photographic Amboseli safari I can only vouch for the Wild Eye tour I was on, however, there are many photographic safari tour companies that included Amboseli as part of a larger itinerary.
+For a photographic Amboseli safari, I can vouch for Wild Eye.
+I think they are great.
+That said, there are many photographic safari tour companies that included Amboseli as part of a larger itinerary.
+See my round-up of great tours below.

 The Amboseli Serena Safari Lodge can be booked directly but if you want to concentrate on photography I recommend you arrange for a private vehicle (which can be pricey) but will allow you to stay out longer than the two-hour limit the lodge game drives last as well as stay at a sighting for as long as you want.
 (FYI – For my trip, we used Wild Eye guides and vehicles.
 I cannot speak for the quality of either from the lodge.)